 - At the time of entering the property in question, the defendant had the intent to commit an offense on the property.
 This is the difference between Trespass and Burglary in Crestview.
 If the defendant unlawfully entered someone’s property with no intent to commit a crime, the appropriate charge is misdemeanor Trespass.
 However, if the defendant entered the property with the intent to steal something, or damage the property, the appropriate charge is Burglary.

 How will you defend me if I am charged with Burglary in Crestview?

-There is no one-size-fits-all approach to defending serious felony cases, so I will need to meet with you and talk about your case before I can customize a defense strategy.
+There is no one-size-fits-all approach to defending serious felony cases, so we will need to meet with you and talk about your case before we can customize a defense strategy.

 Here is an overview.
 Some of these may or may not apply to your specific circumstances: